Statistical and Empirical Data

 In the judicial composition with creditors with mere liquidation purposes, the proposal must provide for a contribution of “external resources” (ie, coming from the shareholders for any reason without obligation of repayment or subordination) that increases the available assets by at least 10% and ensures the satisfaction of unsecured creditors (ab origine or as degraded) to an extent of no less than 20% of their total amount.
 External resources may be distributed by derogating from civil law rules on asset liability (Article 2740, Civil Code) or the concurrence of creditors pre-emption (Article 2741 Civil Code), as long as the 20% requirement is met (Article 84, paragraph 4, CIC).

 Should stay of action measures be provided, they also apply to unsecured creditors.

-The Bankruptcy Law does not provide for any pre-judgment attachments.
+CIC does not provide for any pre-judgment attachments.

 The following are the main provisions concerning statutory processes, procedures and mechanisms for reaching and effectuating a financial restructuring/reorganisation.

 A judicial composition with creditors is approved when the prerequisites specified under 3.5 Out-of-Court Financial Restructuring are met.
 Once a judicial composition with creditors is confirmed by the court, it is binding on all creditors prior to its publication in the Register of Companies.

 A restructuring agreement is approved when the agreement is concluded with creditors representing at least 60% of claims.
 The debtor can ask that the effects of the restructuring agreement be extended to creditors that have not agreed to the contents of the agreement, under certain conditions (Article 61, CIC).

 Limitations on the Types of Agreements